git-learning-game/oh-my-git/README.md

 At this stage, we're still exploring ourselves which kind of levels would be fun!
 So feel free to try new things: basic introductions with a little story?
 Really hard puzzles?
 Levels where you have to find information?
 Levels where you need to fix a problem?
 Levels with three remotes?

+## Add localizations
+1. Add the localization text into the section "description" in the  file ./resource/cards.json
+   Example:
+       "description": {
+          "en_EN": "Drag this card into the empty space above to initialize the time machine!", "it_IT": "Trascina questa carta nell'area vuota sopra per inizializzare la macchina del tempo", "es_ES": ""
+       }
+2. Add, into the directory *levels*, the directory with the levels to you want to adding (es. ./levels/fr_FR/LIVELLI )
+1. Add, the localization into the dictionary game.langs (es. var langs = {0: "en_EN", 1: "it_IT", 2: "es_ES"} the first and default localization it must be en_EN

 ## Contribute code!

 To open the game in the [Godot editor](https://godotengine.org), run `godot project.godot`.
 You can then run the game using *F5*.